mxk6233/SWENG837/README.md

 - **Event Sourcing**: Captures changes in state as events, making it easier to reconstruct and audit system states.

 **Reasoning:**
-- Ride-sharing apps often involve real-time updates and notifications (e.g., driver status changes, trip progress).
+- The Ride Sharing App is involved in real-time updates and notifications (e.g., driver status changes, trip progress).
 An event-driven architecture can efficiently handle these requirements and ensure that services remain responsive and resilient.

 #### Circuit Breaker Pattern